lenddoefl/ews-client-php/README.md

 This library provides a client that you can integrate into your PHP applications to connect to EFL Web Services, including Applicant Journey and Scores APIs.

 ## Installation
+**Compatibility:** EWS clients have been tested for compatibility with PHP 7.
+Earlier versions of PHP are not supported.

 ### Using Composer
 To install this library using [Composer](https://getcomposer.org/), add the following to your project's `composer.json` file: